Hasan557/Sales_Prediction/README.md

 # Sales_Repository

 ## Introduction
 Sales forecasting is a crucial part of the financial planning of any retail operation.
-Forecasting is a selfassessment tool that uses past sales statistics to intelligently predict future performance (Sun, et al., 2008).
+Forecasting is a selfassessment tool that uses past sales statistics to intelligently predict future performance.
 This is essential for meeting the demands of consumers whilst controlling pricing and optimizing the use of inventory space, as holding excess inventory adds to overhead costs for a business.

 ### 1. Business Understanding
  A key challenge of modeling retail data is the need to make decisions based on limited history.
 Holidays and select major events that come once a year, and so does the chance to see how strategic decisions impacted the bottom line.
 In addition, the relationship of how markdowns (a reduction in the originally marked retail price of merchandise) affect sales not fully known.
 The goal is to use historical weekly sales data to develop a model that better understands consumer purchasing patterns so we can predict which departments will be affected by these occasional events and to what extent.
 By doing so, we hope to provide retailers with the knowledge to more efficiently optimize their shelving and inventory space.
 We would do so by using machine learning models that estimates future sales when provided with current data about relevant features.